Cat Island Tashirojima and Ainoshima

-One of the most popular tourism in Japan is the Cat Heaven Island or the island that is populated by cats.
-If you want to see hundreds of cats coexist with locals on the small islands in Japan, you can visit the Ainoshima Island in Fukuoka or Tashirojima Island in Miyagi.
-For cat lovers especially, visiting these islands will definitely be a delight!
+One of the most popular tourism in Japan is Cat Heaven Island.
+The island is populated by cats.
+If you want to see hundreds of cats coexist with locals on the small islands in Japan, you can visit Ainoshima Island in Fukuoka or Tashirojima Island in Miyagi.
+For cat lovers.
+Especially, visiting the Cat Island Tashirojima and Ainoshima will definitely be a delight!

-Over the last 50 years, the island’s population rate declined from 1000 to 100, and most of the population on the island were aged over 60 years.
+Over the last 50 years, the island’s population rate declined from 1000 to 100.
+Most of the population on the island was aged over 60 years.

 Not only on Tashirojima Island, on Ainoshima Island, you also easily find domestic cats resting on rocks, or asleep on the streets.

 The island is only a 20-minute if you depart from the southern part of Fukuoka.
 On this small island, there are approximately 100 cats with 280 people population.
-A year later, the tourists coming to the island continues to increase, because the cute cats from Ainoshima Island are attracting the tourists.
+A year later, the number of tourists coming to the island continues to increase cats from Ainoshima Island are attracting tourists.